T

 landmark

 Perched on a hill overlooking the city, Ljubljana Castle offers panoramic views and a glimpse into Slovenia's history.
-Explore its ramparts, courtyards, and exhibitions, including the Museum of Slovenian History.
+Explore its ramparts, visit the museum exhibitions, and enjoy the scenic outlooks.
+A funicular ride from the city center provides easy access.

 2. Midday